alsosprachben/mnvkd/README.md

 ## Synopsis

-`mnvkd` is an application server framework for C, written as a minimal threading library integrated with a process-isolating userland kernel.
+`mnvkd` is a soft-real-time application server framework for C, written as a minimal threading library integrated with a process-isolating userland kernel.
 Applications are composed of stackless coroutines grouped like micro-threads in sets of micro-processes that each span individual contiguous memory segments that form micro-virtual-memory-spaces.

 These micro-processes are driven by a virtual kernel's event loop.
 Each set of micro-threads in a micro-process are cooperatively scheduled within a single dispatch of a micro-process, running until all micro-threads block.
 Each micro-process maintains its own run queue and blocked queue for its own micro-threads, isolating micro-thread scheduling, and event polling from the virtual kernel.
 That is, each micro-process has its own micro-scheduling and micro-polling.

+This code-local and data-local design has many benefits:
+- Enables a truly soft-real-time system by virtually eliminating jitter and latency tails, by:
+    - eliminating run-time garbage collection, and
+    - eliminating scheduling interruptions.
-This design provides for a ludicrous amount of data cache and instruction cache locality.
-It is possible again to debug by inspecting the entire memory contents of a process.
-Processes are much easier to make deterministic.
-Processor TLB flushes align with network dispatches due to non-interruptable (cooperative) scheduling.
+- Provides for a ludicrous amount of data cache and instruction cache locality, enabling both:
+    1. high-throughput (high cache hit rate), and
+    2. low-latency (local cache usage, and deterministic cache flushing).
+- Due to isolated processing, and timerless, tickless, non-interruptable, cooperative scheduling:
+    - Cmputation problems smaller, the scope of code and data being vastly reduced.
+    - Processes are much easier to make deterministic.
+    - Processor TLB flushes align with network dispatches.

 The hierarchy is:
 1. stackless coroutine micro-threads in